thanhpv15/deco/README.md

 ## Summary

--   Compose decorators, classes, factories, etc. into new factory functions
--   Build factories in a way similar to partial classes
--   Use es5 & es6 classes as decorators
--   Class-like factories while avoiding problematic classical concepts like `new`, `super`, and `extends`.
+-   Provides class-like factories while avoiding problematic classical concepts like `new`, `super`, and `extends`.
+-   Compose decorators, factory functions, objects, and even ES6 classes with one simple interface.
+-   Write code in a style similar to partial classes.
+-   Optionally, set default options for each class.
+-   Easily create properties that use private data internally.

 ## Usage Overview